 These “Pink Sheets”, written by Dr. Zenn, include descriptions of the various Breast Reconstruction surgery options for our Breast Cancer patients.
 Click here to download and learn more information about your options as a patient.

 If you have been diagnosed with breast cancer or at high risk for breast cancer and are considering mastectomy as part of your treatment, learn more about breast reconstruction with the Zenn Delay.
-Patients in the Raleigh and Cary area can contact Zenn Plastic Surgery online or by phone at (919) 480-3885.
+Patients can contact Zenn Plastic Surgery online or by phone at (919) 480-3885.